DavG25/edge-dev-youtube-layout-fix/README.md

 # Updated YouTube layout for Edge Dev
-Enable the new YouTube layout on Microsoft Edge Dev browser
+Enable the new YouTube layout on Microsoft Edge Dev browser since Google is forcing the legacy layout

 ## Installation
 - Enable Chrome Extensions on your Edge Dev browser by following [this guide](https://davg25.com/s?UGsxu)